 SHPE empowers the Hispanic and Latinx community to realize its fullest potential and impact the community through STEM awareness, access, support, and professional development (PD).
 We regularly host PD workshops, do community outreach, and build community through student socials like our SHPEsgiving and carne asada events.
 We also support Latinas in STEM through our SHPEtina community.
 We are a fun familia on campus!

 Society of Women Engineers (SWE)

-Society of Women Engineers was founded as a means to advance women in the field of engineering.
+SWE was founded as a means to advance women in the field of engineering.
 The goal of our organization is to present engineering as a desirable career for women through outreach programs, networking opportunities, scholarships, and training programs.
-We accomplish this through outreach activities put on by the society and individual sections, webinars that help encourage professional and personal development, as well as conferences.
-As a section, we have perpetuated the Society’s goal to present engineering as a desirable field through our outreach, community service activities, and professional development activities with our local professional section.
-We encourage anyone and everyone to come attend our meetings and events!
+We accomplish this by fostering a safe supportive community and hosting events that encourage professional and personal development, as well as attending national conferences.
+We encourage anyone and everyone to attend our meetings and events!